Elsass1/agent-from-scratch/README.md

 This repo requires **Node.js version 20+** or **bun v1.0.20**.

 The `main` branch contains the final application.
-To code along with the workshop, checkout the `step/1` branch.
 You will also need an [API Key from OpenAI](https://platform.openai.com/settings/organization/api-keys).

-# AI Agent from Scratch
+# AI Agent from Scratch by Scott Moss

 This project is built as part of the **"Build an AI Agent from Scratch"** course by [Scott Moss](https://frontendmasters.com/teachers/scott-moss/) on [Frontend Masters](https://frontendmasters.com/).